Renowned Herb Garden

 Congham Hall’s renowned Herb Garden attracts visitors from far and wide.
 A draw for people seeking out the best gardens in England, it has featured in television programmes, calendars and magazines, as well as books such as Crabtree & Evelyn’s Fragrant Herbal.

-While enthusiasts come to admire our collection of almost 400 varieties of herbs – including rare medicinal varieties such as goat’s rue, a wild legume that was historically used to treat the plague – the hotel gardens also play an important role in daily life here at Congham Hall.
+While enthusiasts come to admire our collection of hundreds of varieties of herbs – including rare medicinal varieties, such as goat’s rue which was once used to treat the plague – the hotel gardens also play an important role in daily life here at Congham Hall.

 Our gardeners pick culinary herbs twice daily to meet the chefs’ needs for flavouring and garnishing and in the creation of aromatic oils and vinegars to complement the seasonal dishes served in the restaurant.